mahdynr/DES-SFM/README.md

 ## Key Features

-* **Work Process Modeling:** DES is utilized to model the sequential steps involved in the wall building process, including task duration, resource requirements, and dependencies.
+* **Work Process Modeling:** DES is utilized to model the sequential steps involved in the wall-building process, including task duration, resource requirements, and dependencies.

 * **Dynamic Workspace and Worker Movement:** SFM is employed to simulate the real-time movement of workers within the workspace, considering their interactions and the resulting congestion.